rebeccachoo/react-custom-hook-practice/README.md

 # React - Custom hook practice
 It is a custom made hook that shows loading message and error message.
 It will load posts from jsonplaceholder.
-It uses styled-componets and axios.<br /><br /><br />
+It uses styled-componets and axios.
+When you click a post it will shows the body of the content.<br /><br /><br />

 | Feature | Description |
 | -----: | :----------- |